agosh-saini/gas_sensing_v2/README.md

   ```

-2. Upload the Arduino Uno Sketch file (.ino) to the Arduino device using the [Arduino IDE] (https://www.arduino.cc/en/software).
+2. Upload the Arduino Uno Sketch file (.ino) to the Arduino device using the [Arduino IDE](https://www.arduino.cc/en/software).

 3. Install the required Python packages using ```pip```